-Points of View
+Point of View

-Managers often think in terms of production and
+- Managers often think in terms of production and

 Managers may follow manuals and quotas while Leaders follow their own vision and innovation.

-Managers work, while Leaders think and create.
+- Managers work, while leaders think and create.

 I CEEE CAT (I see cat.)

-Effective, Appropriate, and Timely Communication
+- Effective, Appropriate, and Timely Communication

-Calm During Crises - Confidence and skillful problem-solving
+- Calm During Crises - Confidence and skillful problem-solving

-Ability to Delegate
+- Ability to Delegate

 © 2008 Patty Inglish